sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 If you are a DataDog user you can use [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/).

 ## Secure your instance
 You probably want to make sure that only your sitespeed.io servers can post data to your Graphite instance.
+If you run your Graphite instance on your server using Docker, you need to use iptables to block access.

 If you run on AWS you that with [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).
-On Digital Ocean you can setup firewalls through the admin or you can [use UFW on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) (just make sure to disable iptables for the Docker daemon `--iptables=false` read [Viktors post](https://blog.viktorpetersson.com/2014/11/03/the-dangers-of-ufw-docker.html#update)).
+On Digital Ocean you can setup firewalls through the admin.

 Your Graphite server needs to open port 2003 and 8080 for TCP traffic for your servers running sitespeed.io.

 If you are using AWS you always gives your servers a security group.
 The servers running sitespeed.io (collecting metrics) can all have the same group (allows outbound traffic and only allowing inbound for ssh).

 The Graphite server can the open 2003 and 8080 only for that group (write the group name in the source/security group field).
 In this example we also run Grafana on port 3000 and have it open to the world.

 ![Security group AWS]({{site.baseurl}}/img/security-group-aws.png){:loading="lazy"}
 {: .img-thumbnail}